cheali-martins/firstAssignment/sectionB.md

 # Section B — JavaScript Variables & Datatypes

+> This section has the questions and answers of Section B of the assignment.

 ### 1. What is a variable in JavaScript?

 A variable is a container used to store data values in JavaScript such as a number, text, or object.